hardik124/TIP/README.md

 7) git commit -m "Assignment0 : Type your message here"
 8) git push.

 Now ,go into your forked repository on web.
-Switch to Assignment0 branch.
+Switch to AboutMe branch.
 It should show 1 commit ahead of upstream/master ,dont bother about 'x' commits behind.
 You will see a "pull request" click on it.
 Now you can make a Pull request .
 Write a comment describing anything you want.
 And then create it.
 In comments of Pull request please reference the issue .